-2.2.3.
-There is no assurance that the Company will identify suitable Business Combination opportunities by the Business Combination Deadline
+2.2.4.
+There is no assurance that the Company will identify suitable Business Combination opportunities by the Extended Business Combination Deadline

 The success of the Company's business strategy is dependent on its ability to identify sufficient suitable Business Combination opportunities.
-The Company cannot estimate how long it will take to identify suitable Business Combination opportunities or whether it will be able to identify any suitable Business Combination opportunities at all by the Business Combination Deadline.
+The Company cannot estimate how long it will take to identify suitable Business Combination opportunities or whether it will be able to identify any suitable Business Combination opportunities at all by the Extended Business Combination Deadline.
 If the Company fails to complete a proposed Business Combination, it may be left with substantial unrecovered transaction costs, potentially including substantial break fees, legal costs or other expenses.
 Furthermore, even if an agreement is reached relating to a target company or business, the Company may fail to complete such Business Combination for reasons beyond its control.
 Any such event will result in a loss to the Company of the related costs incurred, which could materially adversely affect subsequent attempts to identify and enter into a Business Combination with another target company or business.

-The Company believes that the long-standing presence, reputation, visibility, operational experience and extensive network of relationships in the healthcare arena developed by the Sponsors' principals should provide the Company with an advantage in accessing Business Combination opportunities in this space and allow therefore unique access to off-market transactions (i.e., transactions that involve a target business that is not widely known in the market to be available for acquisition) prior to the Business Combination Deadline.
+The Company believes that the long-standing presence, reputation, visibility, operational experience and extensive network of relationships in the healthcare arena developed by the Sponsors' principals should provide the Company with an advantage in accessing Business Combination opportunities in this space and allow therefore unique access to off-market transactions (i.e., transactions that involve a target business that is not widely known in the market to be available for acquisition) prior to the Extended Business Combination Deadline.

-In the event that the Company does not complete a Business Combination by the Business Combination Deadline, there can be no assurance as to the particular amount or value of the remaining assets at such future time of any such distribution either as a result of costs from an unsuccessful Business Combination or from other factors.
-Upon distribution of assets in the context of the (i) dissolution and liquidation of the Company and (ii) delisting of the Class A Ordinary Shares and Public Warrants such costs and expenses will result in shareholders receiving less than they invested, or even nothing at all.
+In the event that the Company does not complete a Business Combination by the Extended Business Combination Deadline, there can be no assurance as to the particular amount or value of the remaining assets at such future time of any such distribution either as a result of costs from an unsuccessful Business Combination or from other factors.
+Upon distribution of assets in the context of the (i) dissolution and liquidation of the Company and (ii) delisting of the Class A Ordinary Shares such costs and expenses will result in shareholders receiving less than they invested, or even nothing at all.

-This financial risk for our shareholders is largely mitigated by the fact that the Company holds € 202.5 million (minus negative interest to be paid) in an Escrow Account, which can only be released upon meeting strict requirements.
-Furthermore, the Company has raised proceeds from the sale of the Founder Shares, the Founder Warrants and the Additional Sponsor Subscription amounting to € 11.6 million, which is considered to be sufficient to cover working capital and other running costs and expenses.
+This financial risk for the Company's shareholders is largely mitigated by the fact that the Company still holds € 12.7 million in the Escrow Account, which can only be released upon meeting strict requirements.
+Furthermore, the Company has raised proceeds from the sale of the Founder Shares, the Founder Warrants, the Additional Sponsor Subscription and the Additional Sponsors Capital At-Risk, which proceeds are considered to be sufficient to cover working capital and other running costs and expenses.

-2.2.4.
-The ability of the Company to negotiate a Business Combination on favorable terms could be affected by the limited time to complete the Business Combination
+2.2.5.
+The ability of the Company to negotiate a Business Combination on favourable terms could be affected by the limited time to complete the Business Combination

-Sellers of potential target companies or businesses may be aware that the Company must complete a Business Combination by the Business Combination Deadline, failing the extension of which, it will have to redeem the Class A Ordinary Shares, wind up and liquidate.
+Sellers of potential target companies or businesses may be aware that the Company must complete a Business Combination by the Extended Business Combination Deadline, it will have to wind up and liquidate.
 Such sellers may use this information as leverage in negotiations with the Company relating to a Business Combination, knowing that if the Company does not complete a Business Combination with that particular target, the Company may be unable to complete a Business Combination with any other target company or business within its required timeframe.
-This risk will increase as the Company gets closer to the Business Combination Deadline.
+This risk will increase as the Company gets closer to the Extended Business Combination Deadline.
 Furthermore, the Company may have limited time to conduct due diligence and may enter into the Business Combination on terms that it would not have entered into if it had undertaken more comprehensive diligence.